flowsnow/wonderful-thyme/content/_index.md

     image_alt: App preview
     title: Looking for a professional career?
     content: >
+      ## Change your Life and Become a DevOps Engineer

       The DevOps Training Program will provide you with in-depth knowledge of various DevOps tools including Linux, AWS, GCP, Terraform, Git, Jenkins, Docker, Ansible, Puppet, Kubernetes and Nagios.
 This training is